qmacro/qmacro.github.io/_posts/2021-03-31-deeper-connections-to-everyday-tools.markdown

 * `tmux` (terminal multiplexer)
 * `curl` (HTTP client)
 * `fzf` (fuzzy finder)
+* `jq` (JSON processor)

 (One could say that the combination of `vim`, `tmux` and the shell is my IDE.)

-Of course, I use other commands too, and many Bash shell builtins & features, but I'd say these are four actual tools that I find essential.
+Of course, I use other commands too, and many Bash shell builtins & features, but I'd say these are tools that I find essential.

 **More learning required**